Hana-Nadir/hackbio-cancer-internship-stage2/README.md

 ## **Comparison between the predicted proteins and the ones in the databases:**

 According to our finding in Table(1) , it appears that SWISS-MODEL is most likely to generate an antagonist conformation ( RMSD \= 2.059) , and Alphafold is likely to generate an agonist conformation (RMSD \= 0.453).
-Moreover, the predicted alphafold protein is found to show more similarity to the original P53 structure in the databases RMSD \= 14.155
+Moreover, the predicted alphafold protein is found to show more similarity to the original P53 structure in the databases( RMSD \= 14.155).

 TABLE (1):